-The substructure of the electron, upon which this paper is based, has been described in more detail in Williamson and van der Mark[2,4].
-It will be further expanded upon in the next paper in this series[16].
-These papers describe the electron and positron formed by the condensation of two photons of the appropriate energy in a pair creation process as a pair of self-confined, toroidal, double-loop oscillations.
+The substructure of the electron, to which this paper refers, has been described in more detail in Williamson and van der Mark.[2,4] It will be further expanded upon in a subsequent paper.[16]
+These papers describe the electron and positron, formed by the condensation of two photons of the appropriate (gamma-ray) energy in a pair creation process, as a pair of self-confined, toroidal, double-loop oscillations.
 The internal motion of each particle may be described as a "quantum bicycle," or "quicycle."
 What is it, exactly, that is 'cycling' in this quicycle?
-Williamson and van der Mark suggested in 1997[4] that the internal wave function of each elementary particle may be thought of as a circulating photon in perfect harmonic oscillation with itself as it completes two revolutions for every one wavelength.
+Williamson and van der Mark suggested in 1997 [4] that the internal wave function of each elementary particle may be thought of as a circulating photon in a perfect harmonic oscillation with itself, as it completes two phase-locked revolutions for every one wavelength.

-A new feature[2] of this new theory is that, in addition to field, this harmonic coherence expresses explicitly through two rest-mass like terms.
-Though the particles themselves arise from pure field and still contain aspects of field, they are afterwards wholly an electron and a positron.

-The initial photon energy can then be thought of as flowing dynamically not only through its electric field and magnetic field components, but also explicitly through those of spin, charge, and mass of the subatomic particle.
+A feature [2] of this new theory is that, in addition to field, this harmonic coherence expresses explicitly through two rest-mass like terms.
+Though the particles themselves arise from pure field - and still contain aspects of field - they are, after formation, wholly an electron and a positron.
+The initial photon energy can then be thought of as flowing dynamically not only through its electric field and magnetic field components, but also explicitly through those of spin, charge, and even the mass of the subatomic particle.
+This enables a deeper insight into the very nature of mass itself.

 In the theory, the rest mass terms arise through the cancellation of some of the initial field during the pair creation process.
-The new stable coherence that is the isolated electron is an intimate and dynamic flow between current, spin, and charge on the one hand and field and the pair of rest-mass terms on the other.
+The new stable coherence that is the isolated electron topology is an intimate and dynamic flow between current, spin, and charge on the one hand and field and the pair of rest-mass terms on the other.
 The electron's internal motion can therefore be thought of as that of a self constrained electro-mass-magnetic wave with stability and a rest-mass core.

-The key point of relevance for this paper is that the electron is a dynamical object with internal motion, a quantum bicycle, that is stable in its dynamics.
-An electron has charge precisely because it is a stable, local centre of inter-action [7].
+The key point of relevance for this paper is that the electron is a dynamical object with internal motion, a quantum bi-cycle, that is stable in its dynamics.
+An electron has charge precisely because it is a stable, local centre of inter-action.[7]
 An electric potential is inherent in the dynamics of an electron's internal structure, the quicycle.

-The equations for the interactions between charges were laid out by James Clerk Maxwell in 1865[17].
-The new theory encompasses and expands on these.
+The equations for the interactions between charges were laid out by James Clerk Maxwell in 1865.[17]
+The new theory both encompasses and expands upon these.